How To Make Pizza On The Grill

 Grill One Side Of The Dough

-cook for 2 min
+cook there for about 2 minutes.

 six